Fans for Stables

 Ready to add some spring colors to your stable?
 While no one wants to add work to a busy barn day, there’s no doubt that a few flowers can add to the appeal of your farm.
 Let’s look at a few easy ways to landscape around the barn, using horse-friendly and low-labor plants.

 Hardy plants: Let’s face it, most of us will plant flowers with very good intentions and eventually forget to water them.
 Horse-people are busy people; sometimes anything without four legs falls through the cracks.
-Look for flowers to plant […]
+Look for […]

 Making a More Environmentally Friendly Horse Farm